Understanding Australia’s new anti-encryption laws

 In August 2018, the Australian government banned Chinese telcos Hauwei and ZTE from bidding to supply equipment for upcoming 5G networks.
 This was based on fears the Chinese government would force these companies to build backdoors in their hardware compromising communications and security of Australians.
 With Australia now passing it’s own anti-encryption laws, other foreign governments may shun Australia developed technology because of this same fear.

-The Australian Computer Society is one group concerned about the ability of Australian businesses to compete internationally.
+The Australian Computer Society is concerned about the ability of Australian businesses to compete internationally.
 Australia is now at a competitive disadvantage in software development.
 There is a disincentive for investment in local startups and tech companies.
 Their software won’t be trusted in international markets.
-You can read about their concerns here.

 The Law Council of Australia argues there could be unintended consequences of the bill.
 This was a complex piece of legislation given four days of debate in parliament.
 Not enough time has been given to work through all the concerns raised about the detail of the legislation by experts and industry groups.